 Equal Critical Frequency Values

-- If every amplifier stage in a multistage configuration has an equal dominant critical frequency you can note that overall dominant critical frequency is equal to the critical frequency of every stage.
+- If every amplifier stage in a multistage configuration has an equal dominant critical frequency, you can note that the overall dominant critical frequency is equal to the critical frequency of every stage.

 - When each amplifier stage in a multistage arrangement has equal dominant critical frequencies, you may think that the overall dominant critical frequency is equal to the critical frequency of each stage.

-- However, when the dominant lower critical frequency values of each multistage amplifier have the same value the overall dominant lower critical frequency rises with the factor 1/√(21/n-1) shown by this given below formula.
+- However, when the dominant lower critical frequency values of each multistage amplifier have the same value, the overall dominant lower critical frequency rises with the factor 1/√(21/n-1), as shown by the formula given below.

 Computer Simulation for Multistage Amplifiers

-- There is numerous collaboration in every stage and other collaboration among the stages which affect the overall frequency response.
+- There are numerous collaborations in every stage and other collaborations among the stages that affect the overall frequency response.

 That is all about Analyze Multistage Amplifiers Frequency Response if you have any further query ask in comments.
 Thanks for reading.